CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 b.
 The cargo is properly secured.

-(b) Every owner/operator of a motor carrier, or his or her authorized agent, shall make available during roadside inspections accounts, books, records, receipts, memoranda, correspondence, and any other documents for review, inspection, upon demand by any enforcement officer of the department or other law enforcement agent certified to conduct truck inspections who in the course of enforcing these rules is acting within the scope of his or her duties and authority.
-If the documents are not readily available roadside, they shall be made available at the motor carrier's principle place of business during regular business hours.
+(b) Every driver of a commercial motor vehicle, owner or operator of a motor carrier, or their authorized agent, shall make available during roadside inspections accounts, books, records, receipts, memoranda, correspondence, and any other documents for review and inspection, upon demand by any enforcement officer of the department or other law enforcement agent certified to conduct commercial motor vehicle inspections who in the course of enforcing these rules is acting within the scope of his or her duties and authority.
+If the documents are not readily available roadside, they shall be made available at the motor carrier's principal place of business during regular business hours.

 Source. #2705, eff 5-9-84; ss by #4824, eff 6-1-90; ss by #4980, eff 11-16-90; ss by #6353, eff 10-11-96, EXPIRED: 10-11-04